 -They all have a hump on the back,

 You can recognize this creature by its broad neck, a set of jaws and teeth of impressive dimensions, and its reddish eyes.
 If seen during the dusk or dawn, when light is less abundant, a phosphorescent glow may be observed coming from its mouth.
 Generally, unless it has lost a part of it in a fight, the skeljaskrímsli’s tail is long and armed with a lump at the end.
 Its short, strong legs end in circular feet armed with large claws.
-Suffice to say that anyone who encounters one of tthem will be in for a bad time.
+Suffice to say that anyone who encounters one of these surly brutes will be in for a bad time.

 Most weapons are useless against a skeljaskrímsli’s formidable coat of armor.
 Ancient records tell of one farmer who battled a skeljaskrímsli, managing to keep it at bay for hours, until the monster tired and returned to the sea, Days later, the farmer was stricken with leprosy, for he was too close to the beast and probably inhaled some of its poisonous breath.
 The same record notes the case of another farmer managed, who wounded a skeljaskrímsli with a whale harpoon only to be splattered by some of its poisonous blood, dying in agony soon after.

-To harm a skeljaskrímsli one must resort to alternative ammunition; a musket loaded with silver buttons, grey willow catkins, or lamb droppings is the only ways to injure and kill this beast.
+To harm a skeljaskrímsli one must resort to alternative ammunition; a good musket loaded with silver buttons, grey willow catkins, or lamb droppings is the only ways to injure and kill this beast.

 The Fjörulalli (to be found lurking along Fjords) is the best-known breed of the skeljaskrímsli.
 This subspecies has been reported to be smaller, about as big as a dog, and may or may not have a tail, with a head thta looks more like a small and rounded outgrowth from the body.
 Instead of being covered in shells, its coat is often made of lava fragments that scrape together as it moves.
 Unlike the larger shell-monsters, these smaller ones are usually harmless.
 They will, however, tear the udders off sheep, and pregnant women should avoid them lest they negatively affect their unborn babies.